ShankarSrivathsa/ShankarSrivathsa/README.md

 * 🎓 I'm currently a 2nd Year B.Tech student in CSE (AIML) at Geethanjali College of Engineering and Technology.
 * 🤖 My interests include **AI, IoT, Robotics, and Data Science**.
 * 🌱 I’ll soon be diving deep into: `Python`, `Java`, and sharpening my ML foundations.
-* 🎯 My goal: Become a polymath and bridge the harmony between humans and AI.
 * 🌌 Fun fact: I’m an **Astrophile** who finds patterns in both stars and code.
+* 🎯 My goal: To become a dedicated researcher in AI/ML and Robotics, creating innovative, human-centered technologies and contributing to the advancement of responsible, impactful solutions—while sharing knowledge through teaching and mentorship.

 ---